 Punctuation Marks (Thumbnail-THE-HANDBRAKE-Level-B1-B2-Learn-English-With-Africa-2019)

-English Short Story: The Handbrake, with Powerful Punctuation Marks, Level B1-B2
+English Short Story: THE HANDBRAKE, with Powerful Punctuation Marks, Level B1-B2

 A charcoal seller goes to the house of a woman who owes him some money.
 Things do not go as planned.
 Read this story and learn more about punctuation marks.